-- (1)(a) The provider, including a county board as a provider, shall make the following notifications, as applicable, when the incident or discovery of the incident occurs when such provider has responsibility for the individual.
-The notification shall be made on the same day the incident or discovery of the incident occurs and include immediate actions taken. - (a)(i) Guardian or advocate selected by the individual chosen representative or other person whom the individual has identified. - (b)(ii) Service and support administrator serving the individual. - (e)(iii) Licensed or certified residential provider. - (d)(iv) Staff or family living at the individual's homeresidence who have responsibility for the individual's care. - (v) Support broker for an individual enrolled in the self-empowered life funding waiver. - (2)(b) All notifications or efforts to notify shall be documented.
-The county board shall ensure that all required notifications have been made. - (3)(c) Notification shall not be made if the person to be notified is the PPI, the

-PPI's spouse, or the PPI's significant other primary person involved, the spouse of the primary person involved, or the significant other of the primary person involved.

-- (d) Notification shall be made to the individuals/guardians in a peer-to-peer act unless such notification would jeopardize the health and safety of an individual involved. - (4)(e) Notification to a person is not required when the report comes from such person or in the case of a death when the family is already aware of the death. - (5)(f) In any case where law enforcement has been notified of an alleged crime, the department may provide notification of the incident to any other provider, developmental center, or county board for whom the PPI primary person involved works, for the purpose of ensuring the health and safety of any at-risk individual.
+- (12) Notification requirements - (a) The provider shall make the following notifications, as applicable, when the incident or discovery of the incident occurs when such provider has responsibility for the individual.
+The notification shall be made on the same day the incident or discovery of the incident occurs and include immediate actions taken. - (i) Guardian or chosen representative or other person whom the individual has identified. - (ii) Service and support administrator serving the individual. - (iii) Licensed or certified residential provider. - (iv) Staff or family living at the individual's residence who have responsibility for the individual's care. - (v) Support broker for an individual enrolled in the self-empowered life funding waiver. - (b) All notifications or efforts to notify shall be documented.
+The county board shall ensure that all required notifications have been made. - (c) Notification shall not be made if the person to be notified is the primary person involved, the spouse of the primary person involved, or the significant other of the primary person involved. - (d) Notification shall be made to the individuals/guardians in a peer-to-peer act unless such notification would jeopardize the health and safety of an individual involved. - (e) Notification to a person is not required when the report comes from such person or in the case of a death when the family is already aware of the death. - (f) In any case where law enforcement has been notified of an alleged crime, the department may provide notification of the incident to any other provider, developmental center, or county board for whom the primary person involved works, for the purpose of ensuring the health and safety of any at-risk individual.
 The notified provider or county board shall take such steps necessary to address the health and safety needs of any at-risk individual and may consult the department in this regard.
 The department shall inform any notified entity as to whether the incident is substantiated.
-Providers, developmental centers, or county boards employing a PPI primary person involved shall notify the department when they are aware that the PPI primary person involved works for another provider.
+Providers, developmental centers, or county boards employing a primary person involved shall notify the department when they are aware that the primary person involved works for another provider.